triazo/immersive_scaler/Readme.md

 Options are:

 - **Target Height**: The in game height of an avatar.
 This includes extra leg length.
+The button on the right retrieves the current height and sets the target height parameter to match.

 - **Leg/Arm Scaling**: If rescaling needs to be done, how much should the legs be changed (shortened, most of the time), and how much should